cloudcreativity/laravel-json-api/docs/routing-and-middleware.md

 ],
 ```

-> Loading of encoders/decoders is provided from the `cloudcreativty/json-api` dependency and defined in the follwing
+> Loading of encoders/decoders from configuration arrays is provided from the `cloudcreativty/json-api`
-interface:
+dependency and defined in the following interface:
 `CloudCreativity\JsonApi\Contracts\Repositories\CodecMatcherRepositoryInterface`

 #### `codec-matcher.encoders`